danja/webplot/README.md

 I had an old (laptop?) switch mode supply offering 12v @ 3A.
 I also have a bunch of LM317s in TO-220 packages that can potentially handle up to about 2A.
 When it's not tethered to the computer the ESP32 will also need a 3.3v supply, negligible current.

-So from the components I had at hand I put this together :
+So from the components I had at hand I put this together on stripboard, with a scrap of aluminium for the heatsink on the 6v side :

 ![PSU schematic](https://github.com/danja/webplot/raw/main/docs/media/psu2.jpeg)

 The circuit is essentially lifted from the [LM317 datasheet](https://github.com/danja/webplot/raw/main/docs/reference/lm317-n.pdf), values tweaked a little.
+The LED on the output of the 6v should act as a crude indicator of current overload.

 ![PSU physical](https://github.com/danja/webplot/raw/main/docs/media/psu1.jpeg)